English Cucumber

 English Cucumber vs Japanese Cucumber

-Japanese cucumbers are long and crispy with thin skins and few seeds, but English cucumbers have more flavor than other types of cucumbers.
+Japanese cucumbers are long and crispy with thin skins and few seeds, and English cucumbers have more flavor than other types of cucumbers.

 How to Add More Cucumbers to Your Diet (15 Recipes with Cucumbers)